QMCPACK/qmcpack/docs/running_docker.rst

    The above will run the container in interactive mode dropping the default `user` to `/home/user` using the `bash` shell.

-   `docker run` has a few extra options that can be used to run QMCPACK:
+   **Run an image (for Development)** `docker run` has a few extra options that can be used to run QMCPACK:

    .. code-block:: bash

-      docker run -u root -v <QMCPack Source Directory>:/home/user -it williamfgc/qmcpack-ci:ubuntu20-openmpi /bin/bash
+      docker run -u root --env USER=`stat -c "%u" .`  -v <QMCPack Source Directory>:/home/user -it williamfgc/qmcpack-ci:ubuntu20-openmpi /bin/bash

    Flags used by `docker run` (Note: The flags -i and -t are combined above):

-    `-u` : For building we need to run as the root user so that docker has write permissions for the build (e.g. install additional packages).
+    `-u` : For building we need to run as the root user so that docker has write permissions for the build (e.g. install additional packages, allocating shared volume permissions, ect.).

     `-v` : Replace `<QMCPack Source Directory>` with the direct path to your QMCPack directory, this maps it to our landing directory and gives docker access to the files

     `-i` : Specifies the image to use

     `-t` : Allocate a pseudo-tty, allows an instance of bash to pass commands to it

+    `--env` : Adds an environment variable containing the current user's uid for use later

    As an example, if extra permissions are needed the container can be run with the `sudo` user (not recommended):

    .. code-block:: bash

-      docker run -u root -it williamfgc/qmcpack-ci:ubuntu20-openmpi /bin/bash
+      docker run -u root --env USER=`stat -c "%u" .`  -v path/to/qmcpack:home/user -it williamfgc/qmcpack-ci:ubuntu20-openmpi /bin/bash

 Build QMCPACK on Docker